 Visit Our Podiatrist in Suffolk County That Accepts Medicaid

-If you are looking for a podiatrist in Suffolk county that accepts Medicaid, contact the Charles Evans Center.
+If you are looking for a podiatrist in Suffolk county that accepts Medicaid, contact the CEC Health Center.
 Our goal is to provide high-quality, comprehensive healthcare to underserved communities with limited incomes.
 Our podiatrists use the highest standard of medical care so that you can achieve a healthy lifestyle and get back on your feet without any back pain!
 If you are looking to get orthotics, contact our team today!